NewBBBBBB/AI-Story-Generator/README.md

-# Story Generator and Image Designer
+# AI Story and Image Generator

-Welcome to the Story Generator and Image Designer!
-This project uses OpenAI's GPT-3.5-turbo model to generate short stories based on user-provided keywords and designs an image prompt for the cover of each story using DALL-E-2.
+Welcome to the AI Story and Image Generator!
+This project uses OpenAI's GPT-3.5-turbo model to generate short stories based on user-provided keywords and design an image prompt for the cover of each story using DALL-E-2.

 ## Badges